Cleverttech/Cleverttech/README.md

   Welcome to my Github !

  If you are here, you are probably considering me for a Dev role or just casually browsing through out of curiosity.
+Let me take you through a glimpse of whta my coding path looks like:
-All the best in your quest 😊!
+ All the best in your quest 😊! and do check out my portfolio at (http://cleverttech.com) with real projects with my previous Employer.

+About me:

-🎓 I’m currently solidifying my roots in JavaSCript Full stack development by partaking in an Intensive MERN Stack course with Ironhack coding Bootcamp💻.
+🎓 I’m currently solidifying my roots in JavaScript Full stack development by partaking in an intensive MERN stack program with Ironhack coding Bootcamp💻.

-⚡ Fun fact:I love listening to 🎵classical music writing code and Jhene Aiko while relaxing.
+⚡ Fun facts: I love listening to 🎵classical music writing code and Jhene Aiko while relaxing.

 📩Send me an Email on: clevertedeku@gmail.com